jaredtumiel/blog-/_posts/2021-08-06-techno-optimism1.md

 ### Meaningness, and meta-rationality

-This last entry might seem out of place on a list that's been primarily technology-focused, but if we are to [increase our power over the universe](https://youtu.be/_L3gNaAVjQ4?t=1831), we should invest a commensurate amount of energy in being wise enough to use it wisely I think the EAs and other longtermists are making a good start here, but one project that's made the most difference personally is David Chapman's work at [Meaningness](https://meaningness.com/), [Vividness](https://vividness.live/), and on [metarationality](https://metarationality.com/).
+This last entry might seem out of place on a list that's been primarily technology-focused, but if we are to [increase our power over the universe](https://youtu.be/_L3gNaAVjQ4?t=1831), we should invest a commensurate amount of energy in learning to use it wisely.
+I think the EAs and other longtermists are making a good start here, but something that's made the most difference personally is David Chapman's work at [Meaningness](https://meaningness.com/), [Vividness](https://vividness.live/), and on [metarationality](https://metarationality.com/).
 It's hard to say where to start because his writing is this sprawling *nebulous* living document, but [here](https://metarationality.com/stem-fluidity-bridge), [here](https://vividness.live/developing-ethical-social-and-cognitive-competence), and [here](https://meaningness.com/an-appetizer-purpose) are pretty solid jumping off points.
 Chapman gently builds up a framework for dealing with the dimensions of what he calls "meaningness".
 The tagline for the site is "*Better ways of thinking, feeling, and acting—around problems of meaning and meaninglessness; self and society; ethics, purpose, and value.*" and it's pretty accurate.
 It's hard to try and vouch for this particular set of ideas about meaning without sounding like every other religion/cult/self-help-guru trying to advocate for *their* One True Solution to Your Life's Problems.
 Thankfully, *Meaningness* is written as a set of ideas, not a complete *system*, often in the style of a manual with things to try for *particular* problems.
 It's the thing I've recommended most often to friends when they're having problems that *can't* be solved with a debugger or an trick for doing a weird integral.

 ## Conclusion